First Pacific Advisors LP Has $94.95 Million Stock Holdings in Uber Technologies, Inc. (NYSE:UBER)

-First Pacific Advisors LP reduced its stake in Uber Technologies, Inc. (NYSE:UBER – Free Report) by 12.8% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 2,064,487 shares of the ride-sharing company’s stock after selling 303,080 shares during the period.
-Uber Technologies comprises approximately 1.5% of First Pacific Advisors LP’s investment portfolio, making the stock its 23rd largest position.
-First Pacific Advisors LP owned 0.10% of Uber Technologies worth $94,946,000 as of its most recent SEC filing.
+First Pacific Advisors LP cut its holdings in shares of Uber Technologies, Inc. (NYSE:UBER – Free Report) by 12.8% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,064,487 shares of the ride-sharing company’s stock after selling 303,080 shares during the period.
+Uber Technologies comprises approximately 1.5% of First Pacific Advisors LP’s portfolio, making the stock its 23rd largest position.
+First Pacific Advisors LP owned 0.10% of Uber Technologies worth $94,946,000 at the end of the most recent quarter.

-Other hedge funds have also added to or reduced their stakes in the company.
-Vanguard Group Inc. boosted its position in Uber Technologies by 1.5% during the first quarter.
-Vanguard Group Inc. now owns 89,767,050 shares of the ride-sharing company’s stock worth $3,202,889,000 after purchasing an additional 1,368,569 shares during the period.
-Capital World Investors raised its stake in Uber Technologies by 0.5% in the second quarter.
-Capital World Investors now owns 44,391,153 shares of the ride-sharing company’s stock valued at $1,916,366,000 after purchasing an additional 200,322 shares in the last quarter.
-Altimeter Capital Management LP raised its stake in Uber Technologies by 167.5% in the first quarter.
-Altimeter Capital Management LP now owns 30,760,000 shares of the ride-sharing company’s stock valued at $1,193,422,000 after purchasing an additional 19,260,000 shares in the last quarter.
-Norges Bank purchased a new position in shares of Uber Technologies during the fourth quarter worth approximately $580,568,000.
-Finally, Geode Capital Management LLC raised its stake in shares of Uber Technologies by 4.0% during the second quarter.
-Geode Capital Management LLC now owns 21,408,425 shares of the ride-sharing company’s stock worth $922,305,000 after acquiring an additional 823,359 shares in the last quarter.
-74.07% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of the company.
+OFI Invest Asset Management bought a new stake in Uber Technologies during the 3rd quarter valued at $26,000.
+Ritter Daniher Financial Advisory LLC DE grew its position in Uber Technologies by 2,545.5% during the third quarter.
+Ritter Daniher Financial Advisory LLC DE now owns 582 shares of the ride-sharing company’s stock valued at $27,000 after buying an additional 560 shares during the period.
+Householder Group Estate & Retirement Specialist LLC bought a new position in Uber Technologies during the third quarter valued at about $28,000.
+JFS Wealth Advisors LLC boosted its position in Uber Technologies by 319.4% during the third quarter.
+JFS Wealth Advisors LLC now owns 650 shares of the ride-sharing company’s stock worth $30,000 after purchasing an additional 495 shares during the period.
+Finally, Spotlight Asset Group Inc. bought a new position in Uber Technologies during the second quarter worth about $33,000.
+Institutional investors and hedge funds own 74.07% of the company’s stock.

-Uber Technologies (NYSE:UBER – Get Free Report) last announced its quarterly earnings data on Wednesday, February 7th.
-The ride-sharing company reported $0.66 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.16 by $0.50.
+Uber Technologies (NYSE:UBER – Get Free Report) last issued its quarterly earnings data on Wednesday, February 7th.
+The ride-sharing company reported $0.66 EPS for the quarter, beating analysts’ consensus estimates of $0.16 by $0.50.
 The firm had revenue of $9.94 billion for the quarter, compared to analysts’ expectations of $9.76 billion.
-Uber Technologies had a return on equity of 18.95% and a net margin of 5.06%.
-The firm’s revenue for the quarter was up 15.4% on a year-over-year basis.
-During the same period last year, the business posted $0.29 earnings per share.
-Research analysts predict that Uber Technologies, Inc. will post 1.15 earnings per share for the current year.
+Uber Technologies had a net margin of 5.06% and a return on equity of 18.95%.
+The firm’s revenue was up 15.4% on a year-over-year basis.
+During the same period in the prior year, the company earned $0.29 EPS.
+On average, sell-side analysts expect that Uber Technologies, Inc. will post 1.15 earnings per share for the current fiscal year.

 Uber Technologies, Inc develops and operates proprietary technology applications in the United States, Canada, Latin America, Europe, the Middle East, Africa, and Asia excluding China and Southeast Asia.
 It operates through three segments: Mobility, Delivery, and Freight.
 The Mobility segment connects consumers with a range of transportation modalities, such as ridesharing, carsharing, micromobility, rentals, public transit, taxis, and other modalities; and offers riders in a variety of vehicle types, as well as financial partnerships products and advertising services.